Survey Results Of Debt Effects On Mental Health Of Young People

-- Effects of debt and financial stress causes mental health of young people to deteriorate resulting in a number of illnesses
+- Effects of debt and financial stress cause the mental health of young people to deteriorate resulting in several illnesses

-- Most of these people find it very difficult to make the payments on a regular basis and most importantly
+- Most of these people find it very difficult to make the payments regularly and most importantly

-- They even find it difficult to face the challenges especially financial one in the later stages of their life.
+- They even find it difficult to face the challenges especially financial ones in the later stages of their life.

 They are now working together to reflect on the work that has already been done and also those works that are yet to be done so that it provides adequate and proper support to all those people who are affected by debt and are suffering from mental health issues.

 These facts of the survey however strongly indicate the concerns of this specific demographic about their financial difficulties and debt.
-In most of the cases it is seen that such concerns are having a real and drastic impact on their mental health as well as their future outlook.
-You can find more info on TMS Therapy Los Angeles website.
+In most cases, it is seen that such concerns are having a real and drastic impact on their mental health as well as their future outlook.
+You can find more info on Inspire TMS Denver website.

 About the findings

-24% of this specific demographic have reported to have personally experienced the financial difficulties or ill effects of debt already.
+24% of this specific demographic have reported having personally experienced the financial difficulties or ill effects of debt already.
 However, the study report also provides a further breakup such as: